awwright/node-rdf/README.md

 * Makefile - Downloads and runs test suite
 * package.json - some metadata about this package
 * README.md - You're looking at it
+* README.ipynb - Sources for execution results in README.md
 * test/*.test.js - Mocha test suite files
 * test/graph-test-lib.js - A generic test for a Graph interface
 * test/TurtleTests/ - Tests from the Turtle test suite are extracted here